sr-murthy/continuedfractions/docs/sources/contributing.rst

    make doctests
    make unittests

 Linting warnings should be addressed first.
-The doctests serve as acceptance tests, and should be run first, before the unit tests.
+The doctests serve as acceptance tests, and are best run after the unit tests.

 .. _contributing.documentation: